 Computer Science Undergraduate Research Program (CSURP)

 CSURP works like an alternative to a summer internship.
-You apply for the program in the fall, giving some idea of what areas in CS you are interested in and prepared to work in.
+You apply for the program giving some idea of what areas in CS you are interested in and prepared to work in.
 You don’t need to know exactly what you want to do or which lab you want to work in—but you do need to have a letter of recommendation from the instructor of a CS course you have taken.
 The selection committee considers your background and interests and, if you are accepted, matches you with a research lab and project.